-Q: How does Chemistry@NUS stack up against other Chemistry programmes in Singapore?
+Q: How does Chemistry@NUS, credited by Royal Society of Chemistry, stack up against other Chemistry programmes in Singapore?

 continue onto 4th (Honours) year and to graduate with a BSc (Honours).
 Students with CAP

 < 3.2 can graduate with a BSc in 3 years.

 Q: Will I be able to get a job with a Chemistry degree?

 A: Over the past years, >80% of Chemistry graduates find employment within 6 months of graduation.
 Besides pragmatism, interest, passion and competency are valid reason why one chooses to major in a subject.
 Imagine reading a subject that you do not like so that you will be able to land a job in this area easily but for the rest of your life.
 This person will be doing something they do not like for the rest of their life if they do not learn to like it along the way.
 If you enjoy and have the curiosity for xxx (Chemistry or FST), go all out for it.
 Furthermore, interest and passion will allow one to pursue deeper into the subject and discover more opportunities available.